christophe77/react-hid/readme.md

     npm install --save react-hid

-then import the package in your app : <br />

-    import HidHoc from 'react-hid';

 ## Usage

-_retrieve all key strokes before an action key is pressed_<br/>
+Retrieve all key strokes before an action key is pressed<br/>

     import { useHidWithActionKey } from 'react-hid';